fabiangreffrath/woof/README.md

 # Download

-The Woof! source code is available at GitHub: https://github.com/fabiangreffrath/woof.
+The Woof! source code is available at GitHub: <https://github.com/fabiangreffrath/woof>.

-It can cloned via
+It can be cloned via

 ```
  git clone https://github.com/fabiangreffrath/woof.git